J. Walter Leopold: Heir to an Estate

-In April 1928, Paul Schnitzler was made co-administrator of the Carus estate, by recommendation of Dr. Gustav Heuser, German consul in New York City, acting on behalf of Carus’ 5 nieces (of half blood), with agreement from J. Walter Leopold.
-Schnitzler had heard McCann’s depositions even before Leopold became administrator of the estate, and used the information on the marriage as leverage to compel Leopold to agree to his appointment as co-administrator (reportedly under threat to have the marriage annulled), and to let the German heirs receive 60% of the estate, while Leopold took 40%.
+In April 1928, Paul Schnitzler was made co-administrator of the Carus estate, by recommendation of Dr. Gustav Heuser, German consul in New York City, acting on behalf of Carus' 5 nieces (of half blood), with agreement from J. Walter Leopold.
+Schnitzler had heard McCann's depositions even before Leopold became administrator of the estate, and used the information on the marriage as leverage to compel Leopold to agree to his appointment as co-administrator (reportedly under threat to have the marriage annulled), and to let the German heirs receive 60% of the estate, while Leopold took 40%.
 Of this 40%, Leopold was to give 15% to Leona Thurber, friend and guardian of Carus in her last years, and whatever amount was to be settled with his ex-wife for the back-alimony lawsuit.
 McCann initially was pressured to ask for a smaller sum of $2500 for her settlement in order to avoid another $10,000 in court costs, but when those costs were waived by the courts, McCann was emboldened to ask for more.
-In Nov of 1930, Leopold consented to have Schnitzler offer her $9000.
+In November 1930, Leopold consented to have Schnitzler offer her $9000.
 McCann turned this down, and negotiated with Schnitzler to accept a payment of $12,000, which Leopold refused to pay.
 By this time, about $7500 in court costs had already been expended in court battles with McCann and her lawyers.

 In her judgement against Leopold, former wife Gertrude McNally Leopold claimed that J. Walter Leopold paid alimony for only two years, then disappeared and left her and their daughter stranded in Chicago.
 Leopold denied the claims that he owed her back-alimony of $175 per month, and "asserted that he had made a settlement with his first wife which had been satisfactory until the news of the Carus estate was published."

-Carus’ half nieces, led by Elizabeth Blohs and Erna Matthews, argued that their aunt was insane when she married Leopold, and "filed suit in a Federal court to have their aunt's marriage voided."
+Carus' half nieces, led by Elizabeth Blohs and Erna Matthews, argued that their aunt was insane when she married Leopold, and "filed suit in a Federal court to have their aunt's marriage voided."
 Leopold had stated that Carus told him she had no relatives in the U.S. or in Germany.

-The settlement of the Carus estate was not finalized until some time in early 1932, and the final outcome was not published in the local papers.
+The settlement of the Carus estate was not finalized until some time in early 1932, and the outcome was not published in the local papers.
 The papers did note that ex-guardian Leona Thurber was to collect $2300 as her part of the estate, when it was still under final settlement in January 1932.
 If the earlier conditions of the estate were upheld, this implies that Leopold had received roughly $15,300.